atosti/coc/README.md

 	* Adjust methods to handle either version of the page
 	* https://finance.yahoo.com/quote/YYY vs https://finance.yahoo.com/quote/BGS demonstrates the difference.
 7. When the -x flag is ran on a symbol that already exists, update that row instead of appending a second copy.

+## Running Tests
+You can run the tests by installing the requirements from the `requirements.txt` file and then running `python -m pytest`